hlacontainers/lrc/README.md

 The patterns are initially described in the paper titled [Guidelines and best practices for using Docker in support of HLA federations](https://www.sisostds.org/DigitalLibrary.aspx?Command=Core_Download&EntryId=44931) (SISO Simulation Innovation Workshop, 2016, paper number 31).

-By default a **skeleton** Docker container image is built from the files in this repository.
+For some RTIs a **skeleton** Docker container image is built from the files in this repository.
 A skeleton container image does not include any vendor proprietary files.
 Depending on the pattern used these files must be mounted into the application or LRC container at run-time in order to create a functional application.
+A skeleton image can be recognized via its tag.

-For the instructions to build a skeleton or a complete LRC container image see [BUILDME](BUILDME.md).
+For the instructions to build an LRC container image see [BUILDME](BUILDME.md).

 ## Container synopsis